Jim Snidero: Performance career

 Snidero grew up in the Washington, D.C., area (Camp Springs, MD), studying with Jim Murphy, Ron Diehl, Tim Eyerman and Phil Woods, then attended the University of North Texas and performed in the One O'clock Lab band.
-He moved to New York City in 1981, studied with Dave Liebman, recorded and toured with Jack McDuff from 1981 to 1982, then joined Toshiko Akiyoshi's Jazz Orchestra in 1983 after Akiyoshi move to New York.
+He moved to New York City in 1981, studied with Dave Liebman, recorded and toured with Jack McDuff from 1981 to 1982, then joined Toshiko Akiyoshi's Jazz Orchestra in 1983 after Akiyoshi moved to New York.
 Snidero was a working member of Frank Sinatra's band from 1991 to 1995 including the album "Duets II" and Eddie Palmieri's band beginning 1994.
 Snidero also has performed with the Frank Wess Sextet (1985), the Mingus Big Band from 1996 to 2000, and Walt Weiskopf from 1994 to 2003.
 He has worked as a sideman for David Hazeltine, David Murray, Mike LeDonne, Joe Magnarelli, Maria Schneider, Mel Lewis, Jim Rotondi, Brian Lynch, Conrad Herwig, and Tom Varner.

 In 1984 he formed his own quintet and recorded and performed with sidemen that includes trumpeters Brian Lynch, Tom Harrell (from 1989 to 1992), and Tim Hagans (from 1992 to 1995); the pianists Benny Green (from 1987 to 1991), and Mulgrew Miller (in 1991); the double bass players Peter Washington and Dennis Irwin; and the drummers Billy Hart (from 1984 to 1986, and again in 1989), Louis Hayes (in 1990), Gene Jackson (in 1993), and Adam Nussbaum (from 1996).
 From 2001 to 2004, he recorded for Milestone Records, including composing and arranging for a string ensemble.
 In 2007, Snidero was signed with the Highnote/Savant label, and has recorded over 15 leader dates with sidemen that include Dave Douglas, Kurt Rosenwinkel, Orrin Evans, Jeremy Pelt, Linda May Han Oh, Andy LaVerne, Paul Bollenback, Rudy Royston, Kurt Rosenwinkel, Peter Washington and Joe Farnsworth.
 His "Live at the Deer Head" recording received 5 stars in Downbeat Magazine.

 Snidero was awarded two National Endowment for the Arts grants, including one recording with Dave Holland and Jack Dejohnette (1987), and has placed multiple times in both Downbeat Magazine critics and readers polls, including Top 5 alto saxophonists, critics poll (2024).

 Snidero performs frequently in the US, Europe, Japan and toured Australia in 2002.